MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/wsplan-intro.md

 ## File prep

-The tool requires the following Jupyter Notebooks and a text file that you must save in a **master copy folder**.
-You'll use this folder to create a copy of for each workspace project.
+Save the following files to a **master folder**.
+You'll use this master folder to create a copy of for each workspace project.

 * **Distance helper notebook** - Creates a distance file between specified zones or neighborhoods.
 This uses the following input files to help you define the walking distances in a unit you specify, such as estimated minutes or meters between floors or buildings.
 * **File validations notebook** - Validates all the input files, including the distance file that's created from the Distance helper notebook.